DilshanBotheju/EmotionDetectionUsingTexts-NLP-/README.md

 # Emotion-Hate-Speech-Violence-Detection-Using-NLP
-a deep learning-based NLP model designed to detect emotions, hate speech, and violent content in text.
+a deep learning-based NLP model designed to detect emotions through content in text.